wtsi-ssg/benchmarking/README.md

 This benchmark tests both `protocol: "UDP"` and `protocol: "TCP"`.
 The `time_to_transmit` specifies the time in seconds to transmit for and `parallel_streams` specifies the number of parallel client threads to run.

 ## **Rusults**

-As mentioned above, results for each benchmark is stored in `/data/results/` on docker container i.e. `/mount_point_for_volume/results/` directory on local machine under their respective type.
+As mentioned above, results for each benchmark is stored in `/data/results/` on docker container i.e. `/<mount_point_for_volume>/results/` directory on local machine under their respective type.

 Eg.
 ```
-:/mnt/data_volume/results# ls
+:~$/mnt/data_volume/results# ls
 disk  network  runs  threaded  timed_command
 ```

-This directory will also have a `runs` directory which is contain all the intermediate files and result .sam/.quant.sf for each test run.
+This directory will also have a `runs` directory which contains all the intermediate files and output .sam/.quant.sf files for each test run.

 Example result file for network test:
 <details>